mongodb/specifications/source/load-balancers/load-balancers.rst

 MUST use the same connection to execute a :code:`killCursors` command if necessary and then check the connection back into the pool regardless of the result.

+For multi-threaded drivers, cursors with pinned connections MUST either document to the user that calling :code:`next()` and :code:`close()` operations on the cursor concurrently is not permitted, or explicitly prevent cursors from executing those operations simultaneously.

 If a :code:`getMore` fails with a network error, drivers MUST leave the connection pinned to the cursor.
 When the cursor's :code:`close` method is invoked, drivers MUST NOT execute a :code:`killCursors` command because the pinned connection is no longer valid and MUST